actions-marketplace-validations/manarbenkraouda_lcov-reporter-action/README.md

-<h1 align="center">ambimax/action-report-coverage</h1>
+<h1 align="center">manarbenkraouda/action-report-coverage</h1>

 <p align="center">
   GitHub Action to add a coverage report to commits or pull requests.
+The report will be partial by default
 </p>

 <br>